enkidevs/curriculum/JavaScript/Core/be-strict.md

 foo.bar = 24;
 // can't assign read-only property
 %exp
-Bar is a `read-only` property.
+`bar` is a **read-only** property.

 This means we can not change its value anywhere else in the program.
 %
 ---
 "use strict";